The honey badger comes with a well-deserved reputation.

 Their distinctive black and white pattern is undoubtedly a warning to other animals to stay clear.

-When they are under extreme duress may release a foul-smelling secretion from its anal glands.
+When they are under extreme duress may release a foul-smelling secretion from their anal glands.

 Yes, it is well known that they have a fondness for honey and are notorious for raiding beehives.

-When the ratel finds the hive it plunders it while emitting smelly, suffocating secretions from its anal glands in order to fumigate the hive.
+When the ratel finds the hive it plunders it while emitting smelly, suffocating secretions from their anal glands in order to fumigate the hive.

 This causes most of the bees to flee while it scoops out the honeycomb.